fullstaq-labs/sqedule/devdocs/reviewable-concept.md

 A major version's number may be null.
 Being null indicates that the corresponding change process is not finalized.
 Being non-null indicates that the change process *is* finalized.

-## Versioning infrastructure & database implementation
+## Versioning infrastructure & implementation

 ### Common case